Douepea

 Douepea is a genus of flowering plants belonging to the family Brassicaceae.

-Its native range is western Pakistan.
+It includes two species which are native to western Pakistan and Saudi Arabia.

 The genus name of Douepea is in honour of Herman van Donep, a government secretary in Kochi. and it was published in Mém.
 Soc.
 Bot.
 France Vol.8 on page 297 in 1917.
 It was published in V.Jacquemont, Voy.
 Inde Vol.4 on page 18 in 1841.